Sesacash-Weather-Project/node-red-server-processing/README.md

 ## Direct Usage

-After downloading this repository, you will need to install the project dependencies.
+You can install the project and all its dependencies in your home .node-red location.
 This can be done with:

 ```
+cd $HOME/.node-red
-npm install
+npm install node-red-contrib-telos-eosio
 ```

 You should see a package-lock.json file and a folder called node_modules that includes eosjs libraries for interacting with the blockchain.